J. Stephen BarrickPartner

 - Counsel for gas processing company in litigation against natural gas liquids pipeline owner concerning measurement errors by the pipeline.

 - Chu v.
 Hong, 249 S.W.3d 441 (Tex.
 2008).
-Counsel for defendant in appeal of a $1.7 million fraud judgment.
+Appellate counsel for defendant in appeal of a $1.7 million fraud judgment.
 The Texas Supreme Court granted review and unanimously reversed the judgment, ordering that the plaintiff take nothing.

 - TH Investments, Inc. v.
 Kirby Inland Marine, L.P., 218 S.W.3d 173 (Tex.
 App.—Houston [14th Dist.]
 2007, pet. denied), cert. denied, 555 U.S. 1098 (2009).
 Counsel for appellee on appeal of a judgment determining ownership and boundaries of partially submerged real estate near the Houston Ship Channel.
 The appellate court affirmed the judgment in full, and both the Texas and U.S. Supreme Courts denied review.